computefoundation/gnu-linux-shell-scripting.packaged-solutions/openurl/README.md

 ### 2. Multiple aliases

-Search for home goods with aliases "amazon," "ebay" and "jet" (respectively aliasing the URLs for Amazon, eBay and Jet).
+Search for home goods with aliases "amazon," "ebay" and "jet."

 ```bash
 openurl -a amazon ebay jet home goods